NegatioN/DAVE3605-SemesterOppgave/README.md

 C++ Doom-clone

 ## Screenshots
 A few screenshots of how the game looks like.

-It doesn't seem like the controls for the mouse is working in Ubuntu, so they are a bit limited :)
+Mobs

 ![alt text](https://raw.githubusercontent.com/NegatioN/Spoomdre-DoomClone/master/ss.png "Screenshot of the game")

+Shadowing of the textures based on distance away from the player.

 ![alt text](https://raw.githubusercontent.com/NegatioN/Spoomdre-DoomClone/master/ss2.png "Screenshot of the game")

+Height-differences in the map.

 ![alt text](https://raw.githubusercontent.com/NegatioN/Spoomdre-DoomClone/master/ss3.png "Screenshot of the game")
 ![alt text](https://raw.githubusercontent.com/NegatioN/Spoomdre-DoomClone/master/ss4.png "Screenshot of the game")